beckym223/manual_work/E6_long_edited.md

 justment in both benefits and tax rates would be a good idea.
-Should we have more automatic adjustments helped and hurt by an increase are not likely to be simply  related to life expectancy.
-76 Automatic adjustment of benefits for life expectancy  is naturally done on a cohort basis, while any adjustment in  taxes is naturally done on a yearly basis.
-Thus more rapid  increases in life expectancy would fall differently on differ-  ent cohorts when taxes are included in the adjustment than  when they are not.
-My plan with Orszag (2004) takes the  approach of a mix of automatic tax and benefit changes for  life expectancy, while Model 3 of the Commission to  Strengthen Social Security does all its automatic adjustment  for life expectancy on the side of benefits.
-20
-MARCH 2004
+Should we have more automatic adjustments

 ### ---Economics-2004-0-22.txt---